prajapatideepak/weather_app/README.md

-# weather_app
+# Weather_app
-weather app is created in React and using openWeather API
+weathe app Gives Your Realtime weather data of your city